Deer Rock: History

-Chilkhat (Kukhwan)and Chilkoot (Haines) are two Indian Tilgit Alaskan clans who live in the Haines Borough of Alaska; Chilkoots live to the west of Haines and the Chilkats to the east.
+Chilkat (Klukwan) and Chilkoot (Haines) are two Tlingit villages in the Haines Borough of Alaska.
+Chilkoot is west of Haines, while Chilkat is eastward of Haines.
 There was a big village at the southern end of Chilkat Lake and temporary camps scattered all the way from Chilkoot to Haines.
 There existed forts between the two on the Chilkat River.
 The two groups though separate geographically and psychologically have a common history.
 Free access of one community to that of the other existed and they greatly intermarried under Native law.
 However, at some time in the past, these two Tlingit communities were not in perfect harmony.
 In a battle that took place between the two ethnic groups, six people were killed from each group.
 The internecine fight ensued as a result of a Chilkoot cousin refusing the request of his Chilkat cousin for a “pack load of eulachon” and it flared up into a battle for “balance of honor.”
 In this battle, six people from each clan were killed.
 The clan leaders then decided to declare ceasefire to the conflict and then pursued for peace at the Deer Rock.